iridakos/iridakos.github.io/_posts/2016-04-01-duckrails-guide.markdown

 ---

 ## Update - Nov.
 18, 2017
 **Please visit the updated [wiki pages](https://github.com/iridakos/duckrails/wiki) of the project at GitHub.
-This post does not reflect any changes being made to the application.**
+This post is old and does not reflect any changes being made to the application.**

 ***